arcus/education_modules/docs.md

   * Main module directory folder name is identical to the name of the module content markdown file (this name is called the [module\_id](#module_id)).
   * Images, videos, and other audio-visual assets are saved within a `media` folder within the module directory
   * Code files (including scripts, notebooks, etc.) are saved within a `code` folder within the module directory
+  * Data files are saved within a `data` folder within the module directory.

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>